mapbender/mapbender-starter/CONTRIBUTING.md

 # Developer Guide

-Mapbender welcomes contribution from everyone.
-Here are the guidelines if you are thinking of helping us.
+Mapbender welcomes contributions from all members.
+You are welcome to join us in the development, if you consider the following guidelines.

 ## Architecture